Limboid/the-artificial-experience/README.md

     timestep = env.step(action)
     # timestep is a `TimeStep` namedtuple  with fields (step_type, reward, discount, observation)
 ```

-To unify so many diverse machine learning approaches, the `artificial-experience` enforces a few key concepts:
+## Key Principles

+**All data streams are environments**.
+Datasets are wrapped into `DatasetEnv`s.
+1 minibatch = 1 environment step.
+You can compose environments into pipelines You can specify a loss function for the `DatasetEnv` or make it instinsic to the agent.
+We provide utilities to convert supervised learning datasets into Markovian environments (e.g.: observe X, agent's action is a prediction, then observe Y and recieve reward).

-1. **Inputs and outputs are labeled by modality**.
-Each observation and action is a Python `dict` object with `Tensor` or `None` values.
+**Inputs and outputs are structured into modalities**.
+Each observation and action is a Python `dict` object with nested `Tensor` or `None` values.
 Environments also have a dictionary of `Modality` objects which define a combination of `structure` (flat, set, sequence, grid, or graph), `representation` (binary, categorical, integer, real), and `context` ("natural", "computer", or other natural language tag) that can be used to determine network architecture.

+**Environments compose lifelong learning pipelines**.
+We provide the following pipeline components:

+- `Interleave` is a high level version of `SynEnvironment` that interleaves interactions from a list of environments with an arbitrary interleave pattern.
+For example, the interleave patten `[EnvA, EnvB, EnvC, EnvB, EnvC]` takes the first interaction from `EnvA`, the second from `EnvB`, the third from `EnvC`, the fourth from `EnvB`, and the fifth from `EnvC`.
+The environment is done when either the first or all sub-environments are done.

+- `Multitasking` makes an agent interact in multiple environments simultaneously.
+The environment is done when either the first or all sub-environments are done.

+- `Teacher` occasionally reverts the wrapped environment's state to a previous state where performance maximally increased.
+It can buffer with a rolling history, top k, or arbitrary `should_store_state` function.
+This wrapper is useful for implementing Go-Explore-type algorithms.

+- `Augment` is a base class for wrapper environments that augment specific inputs and outputs.

+- `Dropout` is an `Augment` environment wrapper that occasionally replaces an input or output value with 0 or another specified value.

+- `Noisy` is an `Augment` environment wrapper that adds noise to an input or output value.

+- `Repeat` is an `Augment` environment wrapper that occasionally repeats an input or output value for multiple interaction steps.

+- `DropKeyValue` is an `Augment` environment wrapper that occasionally drops an input or output value *and key* from the dictionary.

+- `ObserveReward` directly includes wrapped environment's reward in the observation space.

+- `Advantage` directly includes the wrapped environment's Nth-order reward advantage in the observation space.

+- `ObserveActions` feeds the agent's actions into the next interaction step observation.

+- `PredictInputs` expects and rewards agents for predicting the next input values.

+- `Imaginary` uses a prediction agents to generate imaginary environments.

+- `StaticTimescaled` allows developers to control the ratio of agent steps to environment steps (ratio = agent timesteps / environment timesteps).
+This ratio can be any nonnegative floating point value (0 <= ratio <= inf).
+For example, the ratio is 1, the agent and environment are synchronized.
+If the ratio is 0, the agent is never notified of an environment update.
+If the ratio is 0.5, the agent is notified of an environment update half the time.
+If the ratio is 4, the agent gets to observe the same observation 4 times before its action is sent to the environment.
+When the environment get more steps than the agent, the agent's last action can be repeated or ignored.
+When the agent gets more steps than the environment, only the agent's last action is sent to the environment.
+Developers can also specify custom `pool_observation` and `pool_action` functions.

+- `DynamicTimescaled` is like `StaticTimescaled` but it gives the agent the ability to observe and modify its external environment interaction timescale instead by observing and acting on the `ratio` modality.

+- `PenalizeCompute` decreases reward proportional to the amount of compute used since the last interaction.
+This penalizes the agent (such as in a `DynamicTimescaled`) for using too much compute.

+- `ReplayBuffer`: a wrapper that stores and replays observation-action-reward trajectories.
+Can save/load from disk.
+Extendable for real-time monitoring.

+- `Lambda` allows arbitrary code to modify the observations and actions as they are passed along the pipeline.

 2. **Datasets are wrapped into `DatasetEnv`s** 1 minibatch = 1 environment step.
 For supervised datasets, agents observe both labels and targets simultaneously.
 NOTE: the environment doesn't provide an external reward by default; your agent should train itself given only x and y. `DatasetEnv` tries to automatically guess modalities, but you can override the observation and action structure.
 Many supervised and self-supervised learning problems can be structured using this environment and a prediction-based learning objective.

+TODO: make this into the description for dataset env

 3. **Environments are wrapped into `SynEnv`s** which presents a single batched interaction sequence spanning multiple environments staggered along the batch and time axis. `SynEnv` maintains a separate running environment on each of its batch indices.
 Agents can select when and which environment to transition to by observing a set of `all_environments` and a sequence of `current_environments` and producing a sequence of `next_environments` on each timestep.
 Whenever an element of `next_environment` is not `None`, the `SynEnv` replaces the environment on that respective batch axis.
 Environments are not presented to the agent whenever they are done.
 Whenever an environment changes, the `SynEnv` calls a `transition_fn` which developers can supply to add input and output modalities to the policy.
 The `SynEnv` can optionally present a few interaction steps where the agent observes a natural language instruction (e.g. `predict the class of images on imagenet`) on the input key `'text:instruction'` associated with the new environment.
 Finally, interaction begins in the new environment.